SEI-SEA-1-25/dental-health-day/README.md

 Let's update out Services component to render this new data.
 Go into the Services component and add the mapping to render this array into the page nicely.

+> Remember that for functional components, you take props in as a parameter in your function's parens, and you do NOT use `this`.
+(You're only using that parameter's value just like in any other function!)

 ## Route Parameters in React Router

-The last thing we need to know how to do in router is pass parameters via our routes.
+The last thing we need to know how to do in Router is pass parameters via our routes.
 Recall that we were able to do this in Express by including a colon in the route path followed by a variable name:

 ```js
 app.get("/widgets/:id", ...)